Don’t let competitors have an edge over you on social media — conduct a competitor analysis to stay in the game.

 Conducting a competitive analysis for social media can be crucial for enhancing your social media performance.
 Besides better understanding your competition, a social media competitor analysis will put helpful information in your hands on how to improve your brand’s strategy.

-Don’t get lost in the social media dust.
+Don’t get left in the social media dust.
 Use these 7 steps to conduct a competitor analysis like a pro.

 Why should I track my competitors on social media?